-In addition to walking there are many options to explore the lakes – from traditional boat trips to kayaking, windsurfing, canoeing and much more.
+In addition to walking, there are many options to explore the lakes – from traditional boat trips to kayaking, windsurfing, canoeing, and much more.

 Lake District: Ten Lakes Full-Day Tour: Enjoy one of England’s most picturesque regions on a full-day tour of the Lake District.
-Visit mysterious Castlerigg Stone Circle and Lakeland villages.
+Visit the mysterious Castlerigg Stone Circle and Lakeland villages.
 Learn more here.

-2. Snowdonia, Wales
+2. Snowdonia National Park, Wales

-The national park contains the second highest mountain in the British Isles, Mount Snowdon.
+The national park contains the second-highest mountain in the British Isles, Mount Snowdon.
 This is an achievable but challenging day hike or you can just take the train to the top.
 There is a great café there that serves amazing soup!

 Then head to the beautiful Bodnant Gardens.
-Bodnant covers over 80 acres and has a mix of garden styles – from well sculptured to wild!
+Bodnant covers over 80 acres and has a mix of garden styles – from well-sculptured to wild!

-This is also a fabulous area for foodies so make sure you stop in to some of the fantastic farmers markets and local restaurants.
+This is also a fabulous area for foodies so make sure you stop into some of the fantastic farmer’s markets and local restaurants.
 It’s a fantastic place to visit in Britain.

 3. The Isle of Wight, England

 Time seems to slow down when you get to the island making it the perfect place to visit in the UK.
-It is known for its walks, beaches, fish and chips and ice-cream!
+It is known for its walks, beaches, fish and chips, and ice cream!
 The most westerly point of the island is home to The Needles, 3 massive white chalk rocks that are very scenic.

-There are watersports, cycling, horse riding, golf etc all on offer as well, as is every type of accommodation.
+There are watersports, cycling, horse riding, golf, etc all on offer as well, as is every type of accommodation.

 The island is particularly family-friendly but also wonderful for anyone looking to slow down.

-The Isle of Wight festival is held every June and features well known bands and musicians.
+The Isle of Wight Festival is held every June and features well-known bands and musicians.
 Make sure you book quite a bit ahead if you plan on attending the festival as it is extremely popular.